djcard/schemaCompare/README.md

 ### Top Level

 ### snapshot

 **Purpose**: Creates a migration for each schema, function, table, view, and sstored procedure in the database.
 **Use**: `SchemaCompare snapshot`.
-**parameters**:
+**Parameters**:
     - datasource string Required The datasource to use
     - outputPath string Optional The target location for migrations.
 Defaults to /resources/database/migrations under the current folder.

 ### compare

-**purpose**: Compares between two datasources and creates migrations to bring the schema of the target up to date with the schema of the source.
+**Purpose**: Compares between two datasources and creates migrations to bring the schema of the target up to date with the schema of the source.
-**use**: `SchemaCompare compare`
+**Use**: `SchemaCompare compare`
 **Parameters**:
     - sourceDS required string
     - targetDS required string